emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 many library function names.

-An issue that turned up with that though, was that error messages (compile errors) would still come up in english, and were then even more baffling to children than they would be otherwise (you can't relate to an '`undefined`' error message if you didn't actually use '`define`' in the first place..).
+An issue that turned up with that though, was that error messages (compile errors) would still come up in English, and were then even more baffling to children than they would be otherwise (you can't relate to an '`undefined`' error message if you didn't actually use '`define`' in the first place..).

-When I'll give example code from now on, I'll use english, but we did actually type it in Slovenian with the children.
+When I'll give example code from now on, I'll use English, but we did actually type it in Slovenian with the children.

 ## Beginnings